cloudnative-pg/cloudnative-pg/docs/src/samples.md

 : *Prerequisites*: the previous cluster applied and a base backup completed.
     Remember to update `bootstrap.recovery.backup.name` with the backup name.
 : [`cluster-restore-with-tablespaces.yaml`](samples/cluster-restore-with-tablespaces.yaml)

+For a list of available options, please refer to the ["API Reference" page](cloudnative-pg.v1.md).